 “Forget attacks; advanced driving skills are essential for safe traveling by road.
 Road accidents remain a serious threat for EP.”

 “The question is asked from a position of ignorance and stupidity from those who have failed to grasp the basics of EP.”

 “I think that most protectors just don’t know what they don’t know if they have never received “valid” driving instruction.”

-“On the EP Training subject the least I would expect from any EP School that does not have a Protective Driving in their program is the strong suggestion on how important is to have a proper vehicle operations training like: Vehicle Selection, Security Driver Responsibilities.”
+“On the EP Training subject, the least I would expect from any EP School that does not have a Protective Driving in their program is the strong suggestion on how important is to have proper vehicle operations training like: Vehicle Selection, Security Driver Responsibilities.”

 “Most of your “Professional EP Schools/Courses” stress shooting skills, hand to hand combat and marketing yourself yet forget the driving portion.
 My guess is that they figure everyone drives so why try to teach them what they already know.
 It’s a huge mistake!!!”